tinwatchman/grawlix/README.md

 Forks and pull requests welcome.

-Depending on community response/interest, the following features could potentially be implemented in the future:
+Depending on community response/interest in the package, the following areas and/or features could potentially be developed further:

 - [ ] Default support for more curse words (depending on user needs)
 - [ ] Plugin framework